-Florida 60 is a trans-peninsular route that connects Clearwater to the west with Vero Beach in the east.
+SR 60 is a 160.82 mile long trans-peninsular route that connects Clearwater to the west with Vero Beach in the east.
 The state road is mostly four lanes, traveling across Old Tampa Bay via Courtney Campbell Causeway between urban Pinellas County and Hillsborough County, and Kennedy Boulevard through the city of Tampa.
 A short overlap with U.S. 41 Business takes the state road through Downtown Tampa to Adamo Drive, an industrial arterial parallel to the Selmon Expressway (SR 618) east to Brandon.

 Through Brandon, SR 60 comprises a busy arterial with up to eight lanes of capacity.
 As the main route through the unincorporated suburb, the route is extremely busy.
-East from the county line, SR 60 drops southward to Mulberry and Bartow, where it utilizes a bypass along side a portion of U.S. 98.
-Beyond the Polk County seat, SR 60 becomes more rural through to Lake Wales.
+East from the county line, SR 60 drops southward to Mulberry and Bartow, where it utilizes a bypass alongside a portion of U.S. 98.
+Beyond the Polk County seat, SR 60 becomes more rural to Lake Wales.

 An unsigned branch of SR 60 lines West Kennedy Boulevard from Hoover Boulevard and Memorial Highway at Westshore in Tampa.
 The 0.311 mile segment connects the ramps with I-275 at the Howard Frankland Bridge approach with the SR 60 mainline transition from the Memorial Highway freeway to Kennedy Boulevard.